tdepuyt/maritimechartservice-sample-viewer/README.md

 Adding Widgets to you Web AppBuilder Environment:

 1. If you haven't already, download the latest version of Web AppBuilder for ArcGIS (Developer Edition) and follow the instruction at https://developers.arcgis.com/web-appbuilder/guide/getstarted.htm
-2. ~~Download the Maritime Chart Service widgets by clicking on Download Zip. maritimechartservice-sample-viewer-10.5.0.zip will be downloaded to your machine.~~  **(This step is currently not supported.
-Email maritime@esri.com for the maritimechartservice-sample-viewer-10.5.0.zip file).**
+2. Download the Maritime Chart Service widgets by clicking on Download Zip.
-3. Unzip maritimechartservice-sample-viewer-10.5.0.zip
-4. To use the widgets, copy the ones you want to use to the Web App Builder widget directory.
+3. To use the widgets, copy the ones you want to use to the Web App Builder widget directory.
-  * Copy the contents of the `<unzip folder>\src\widgets\` folder to `<webappbuilder folder>\client\stemapp\widgets\`
+  * Copy the contents of the `src\widgets\` folder to `<webappbuilder folder>\client\stemapp\widgets\`
-5. The Web App Builder widgets depend on the modules in the libs folder.
+4. The Web App Builder widgets depend on the modules in the libs folder.
-  * Copy the contents of `<unzip folder>\src\libs\` folder to `<webappbuilder folder>\client\stemapp\libs\`
+  * Copy the contents of `src\libs\` folder to `<webappbuilder folder>\client\stemapp\libs\`
-6. Add the following two lines of code in your `<webappbuilder folder>\client\stemapp\init.js` file in two places where dojoConfig.packages are defined.
+5. Add the following two lines of code in your `<webappbuilder folder>\client\stemapp\init.js` file in two places where dojoConfig.packages are defined.
 ```
       {
           name: "bootstrap",